dga711/msfs-webui-devkit/readme.md

 ```
 With the undefined-check in place you don't have to worry it will crash on people who don't have the DevKit in their installation.

+**Note**: It does matter where you put the initialization.
+Mostly dependent on inheritance of the classes.
+So maybe you have to try to find the right spot for your init code.

 **Tip**: To show the UI on all screens on all planes, put the code in the _connectedCallback()_ method of the _NavSystem_ class in the _NavSystems.js_

 ### Part 2: The ingame UI